Chapter 6: Introduction

 The rich nightlife and musical vibrancy of New Orleans began to wane in the late 1910s, in part due to a series of military regulations, labor shifts, and urban policy changes.
 The closure of Storyville in 1917, mandated by the U.S. Navy, removed one of the city's key entertainment districts and a major venue for jazz performance.
 Just two years later, the Volstead Act of 1919 enforced national Prohibition, further suppressing the kinds of nightlife spaces where jazz had flourished.
 At the same time, the rural South experienced a more severe economic downturn.
 A devastating boll weevil infestation destroyed much of the cotton crop in the early 1920s, leaving thousands of people, both Black and white, unemployed.
 Faced with shrinking opportunities, many African Americans joined the Great Migration, seeking better lives in Northern cities where factories and urban industries promised work and stability.

 One major destination for these migrants was the industrial powerhouse city of Chicago, which by the mid-1920s had become a new cultural and economic hub and the emerging epicenter of jazz in America.
 The musicians who relocated to Chicago, many with roots in New Orleans, brought with them the foundational elements of New Orleans jazz, but they also began to refine and expand the style to suit urban audiences and modern settings.
-Chicago jazz musicians introduced a more organized framework into their arrangements, including planned introductions and endings, as well as extended internal solos that allowed individual players to showcase their improvised skill.
+Chicago jazz musicians introduced a more organized framework into their arrangements, including planned introductions and endings, as well as extended internal solos that allowed individual players to showcase their improvisational skills.
 The music became more harmonically adventurous with modulations and melodic interludes that added new levels of complexity.
 Rhythmically, the Chicago sound featured a lighter texture and a shift toward backbeat emphasis, placing strong accents on beats two and four of each measure.
-This technique contributed to the swinging, propulsive energy that would become central to later jazz and rhythm and blues styles.
+The backbeat emphasis contributed to the swinging, propulsive energy that would become central to later jazz and rhythm and blues styles.
 The tenor saxophone began to replace the clarinet as the leading melodic voice, while the trombone evolved beyond its traditional tailgate role to assume more melodic responsibilities.

 Joe "King" Oliver